ardalis/ardalis-com-gatsby/src/pages/blog/aspnet-core-razor-pages-–-worth-checking-out.md

 My recommendation is that you should **not** just ignore Razor Pages, and instead you should consider how they can be used in concert with regular View-based endpoints in your MVC applications, and can even be used to help organize large projects in much the same way that [feature folders](https://ardalis.com/msdn-feature-slices-for-aspnet-core-mvc) are used.

 This month, my feature article in MSDN magazine on [Simpler ASP.NET Core MVC Apps with Razor Pages](https://msdn.microsoft.com/en-us/magazine/mt842512) goes to print (and is of course available online, too).
 Check it out, play with the sample on GitHub, and let me know what you think.

-> Are you looking to get up to speed with ASP.NET Core as quickly as possible?
-Check out my new course, the [ASP.NET Core Quick Start](http://aspnetcorequickstart.com/), for the fastest way to become proficient in ASP.NET Core.